ilyas-elmi/Azure-Sentinel/logs/README.md

 ### Logs-2
 ![Logs-2](../Screenshots/Logs-2.png)
 **Description:**
 This screenshot shows the initial view of failed RDP login events in Log Analytics.
-It demonstrates that our system is correctly capturing Event ID 4625 (failed logins).
+It demonstrates that our system is correctly capturing Event ID 4625 and 4624

 ## Map Visualizations